projectacrn/acrn-hypervisor/doc/tutorials/using_vxworks_as_uos.rst

    You now have a virtual disk image with bootable VxWorks in ``VxWorks.img``.

 #.
-Follow XXX to boot the ACRN Service VM.
+Follow :ref:`install-ubuntu-Service VM-NVMe` to boot the ACRN Service VM.

-   .. important:: need instructions from deleted document (using SDC
-      mode on the Intel NUC)

 #.
 Boot VxWorks as User VM.